ahmedkhaleel2004/nocra/README.md

 Students compete for ranks and status.
 Although there is no material prize, the pure prestige of being the best amongst your classmates is worthwhile.

 Read the website for more information.
+(Only works on big computer screens)

 ## Key Features
 - **Competitive Ranking System**: Students are ranked based on their performance in both academic grades and project submissions.